Achievable logoAchievable logo

 Representations are statements made on the application that are substantially true to the best knowledge of the applicant.

-If a statement is made on an application that the applicant knows is false, it is a misrepresentation and may constitute fraud.
+If an applicant makes a statement on an application that the applicant knows is false, it is a misrepresentation and may constitute fraud.
 If the insurer can prove that the misrepresentation was made intentionally, it may void the contract and may be punishable as a Class 6 felony.

-Offer and acceptance require an unconditional agreement.
-The applicant offers by completing an application, which the insurer can accept as is or propose changes.
+Offer and acceptance require unconditional agreement.
+The applicant typically makes the offer by completing an application, and the insurer may accept it as submitted or propose changes.
 Legal capacity means both parties must be able to enter into a contract.
-The contract’s purpose must also be legal, not against public policy.
-An insurable interest must exist between the applicant/owner and the insured for a valid contract.
+The contract’s purpose must also be legal and not against public policy.
+An insurable interest must exist between the applicant/owner and the insured.

 • Insurance contracts have unique features: